-In fact, our data shows 1 in 6 white papers fail.
+In fact, my data shows 1 in 6 white papers fail.

-At That White Paper Guy, we recently analyzed 300 of our own white paper projects going back to 1997.
+At That White Paper Guy, I recently analyzed 300 of my white paper projects going back to 1997.

-Another 36 of our white papers—1 in 9—were published with defects in editorial, design, or publishing that challenged their effectiveness.
+Another 36 of my white papers—1 in 9—were published with defects in editorial, design, or publishing that challenged their effectiveness.

 Why do white papers fail?

-As shown in the piechart, we found half a dozen reasons why white papers don’t get completed:
+As shown in the piechart, I found half a dozen reasons why some white papers don’t get completed:

-- There was no story to tell, no research to back up client’s claims (14%)
+- No story, no research to back up claims (14%)

-- Client changed direction, sometimes due to a product delay (12%)
+- Client changed direction, often due to product delays (14%)